lazypower/docker-charm/README.md

     been completely depreciated by the Docker foundation.
 Disable to keep the DeviceMapper backend. - Not recommended. **note** this will break existing containers if you upgrade existing setups.
-Ensure you account for this when upgrading your docker clusters that are previously deployed with this charm.
+Ensure you account for this when upgrading your Docker clusters that are previously deployed with this charm.

     > See blurb under Known Issues for migration instructions.